zahzag/MM1-Software/README.md

 #### 2.	set status to “active”

 ## NB :
-if we disable intel_pstate from BIOS , we will not have access to monitor cpu frequency or change it or even change the governor .Hence, the only way to disable intel_pstate it to set it to “passive” .
+if we disable intel_pstate from BIOS , we will not have access to monitor CPU frequency or change it or even change the governor .Hence, the only way to disable intel_pstate it to set it to “passive” .

 # Intel Speed step